 Jacobs is one of the top designers worldwide and he is adored and respected by critics and consumers alike for his work as a designer.
 He runs two eponymous lines as well as being the creative director of Louis Vuitton, where his contract is ending soon.
 Before renewing, LVMH is reportedly eyeing him for the job at Dior and he is rumored to be the top contender to replace the disgraced Galliano at the legendary fashion house.
 Rumors that Jacobs was a contender for the position surfaced in July but were not considered to be serious.

 Other potential candidates for the coveted Dior job were Lanvin’s Alber Elbaz and Balenciaga’s Nicolas Ghesquiere but each declined offers.
 LVMH also approached Alexander McQueen’s successor Sarah Burton but she also rebuffed advances.
 Givenchy’s Riccardo Tisco is still a candidate but no deals have been made.

 If Jacobs does take the high-profile position, he will likely give up his job at Vuitton but continue working on his own labels.
 The vacancy at Vuitton would then possibly be filled by Celine’s Phoebe Philo.
-Officials at Dior and Vuitton said they could not confirm any negotiations.john galliano dior, john galliano fired dior, john galliano to be replaced by marc jacobs, LVMH, marc jacobs, marc jacobs creative director dior, marc jacobs dior, marc jacobs louis vuitton
+Officials at Dior and Vuitton said they could not confirm any negotiations.Tags: john galliano dior, john galliano fired dior, john galliano to be replaced by marc jacobs, LVMH, marc jacobs, marc jacobs creative director dior, marc jacobs dior, marc jacobs louis vuitton